JosephPVera/Guide-for-DFT-calculations/Quantum-ESPRESSO/Primitive/readme.md

 where **1** represents the number of CPU cores used for the calculation.

 ### 2.7.4.
 Win-2 calculation
 The aim of this calculation is to minimize the spread of the orbitals and calculate the final band structure.
-It reads the **.eig**, **amn**, and **mmn** files to perform the Marzari–Vanderbilt maximally localized Wannier function (MLWF) minimization algorithm.
+It reads the **.eig**, **.amn**, and **.mmn** files to perform the Marzari–Vanderbilt maximally localized Wannier function (MLWF) minimization algorithm.
 It transforms the system from reciprocal space (k-space) into a tight-binding-like real-space Hamiltonian (R-space).
 This highly efficient real-space representation is then used to rapidly interpolate the hybrid-functional bands along any desired high-symmetry path.
 The input file (.win) is the same as the one used for the **win-1 calculation**.

-The **.eig**, **amn**, and **mmn** files from the previous calculation must be copied to this folder.
+The **.eig**, **.amn**, and **.mmn** files from the previous calculation must be copied to this folder.
 ```bash
 cp -r ../pw2wannier/diamond.eig ../pw2wannier/diamond.amn ../pw2wannier/diamond.mmn .
 ```